Bitcoin-Factory/ML-Test-Client/README.md

 * docker
 * docker-compose

+## Your-Test-Client-Id

+To run this software you need to get an Id for your Test Client.

 ## Setup

+### Repositories Cloning

-First, clone the needed repositories.
+Clone the needed repositories.

 ```sh
 mkdir Bitcoin-Factory